alexmrbarreira/pk_neuralnetwork_emulator/README.md

 ![](./fig_store/fig_diagnostic_single_case.png)

-This figure shows the mean squared error for all predictions in the training/validation/testing sets (grey); the colors shown the mean accross all examples.
+This figure shows the mean squared error for all predictions in the training/validation/testing sets (grey); the colors shown the mean across all examples.
 The yellow line marks the mean squared error of the single examples shown in the figure above.

 ![](./fig_store/fig_diagnostic_logspectra_mean_squared_error.png)